CCDC - Asset Creation#

 Max iterations

-Those are the iterations for the maximum number of runs for LASSO regression convergence.
+The iterations for the maximum number of runs for LASSO regression convergence.
 If set to 0, regular OLS is used instead of LASSO.

-On-the-fly Pixel analysis#
+On-the-fly pixel analysis#

+Click anywhere in the AOI to plot data for this specific location in the pop-up window that appears.
 The plotting area (3) is dynamic and can be customized by the user.

 Using the slider (5), the temporal width displayed can be changed.
 It cannot exceed the start and/or end date of the time series.